 Public Presentation to or Receiving Advice from the IRAC

-Members of the public who would like to make a presentation to or receive advice from the IRAC should contact the IRAC Chairperson (the Deputy Associate Administrator for Domestic Spectrum Management) at least two weeks before the intended IRAC meeting.
-If the Chairperson deems the subject to be in accordance with the guidance below, the IRAC Executive Secretary will place the item on an appropriate IRAC agenda.
+Members of the public who would like to make a presentation to or receive advice from the IRAC should contact the IRAC Chairperson (the Deputy Associate Administrator for Spectrum Management) at least two weeks before the intended IRAC meeting.
+If the subject matter is deemed to be in accordance with the guidance below, the IRAC Chairperson will place the item on an appropriate IRAC agenda.
 A period of up to twenty minutes will normally be provided for any presentation with additional time for responses from the IRAC.